-- Every action declares a purpose.
-No purpose, no action.
+- Every action declares an intention.
+No intention, no action.

-- Purpose lives outside the agent.
+- Intention lives outside the agent.
 The system records and enforces it; the agent doesn’t get to decide what it just did.

 - Identity is necessary but not sufficient.
 Who is asking matters.
 Why they’re asking matters more.

 - Default to deny.
-New purposes are observed before they’re allowed.
+New intentions are observed before they’re allowed.

 - Allow narrow, deny broad.
 Approve elements one at a time, not whole tables.

-- Bound credentials by purpose, not by user.
+- Bound credentials by intention, not by user.
 Standing credentials are a liability; just-in-time credentials with TTLs are the answer.

 - Audit everything.
 Every allow, every deny, every approval is queryable.